 The estimated useful lives of property, plant and equipment are reviewed annually.
-Details of the range of useful lives for each class of asset are shown in note 14 (b).
+Details of the range of useful lives for each class of asset are shown in note 14 (b)

-(vi) Unfunded depreciation
+Unfunded depreciation (vi)

 Murweh Shire Council has elected not to fund depreciation expenses for assets that will not be replaced or external funding sources other than loans will be obtained to fund their replacement.
-Depreciation is funded to the extent necessary to meet future replacement capital works other than those asset groups identified below:-
+Depreciation is funded to the extent necessary to meet future replacement capital works.